I mentioned on Instagram this weekend that I am one of those “weird” parents that get sad this time of year.

 And signs about peaches.

 They didn’t market them this way.

 I think they should.

 My mom and I wore matching outfits on our last day there, completely by accident.

-But we wanted a pic of us together in our “matching outfits” because 1) we never get a pic of us together and B) uhh hello, “matching outfits”.
+But we wanted a pic of us together in our “matching outfits” because 1) we never get a pic of us together and B) uh hello, “matching outfits”.

-So we were at this restaurant we like in downtown Chattanooga, and decided to pose in front of it:
+So we were at this restaurant we like in downtown Chattanooga and posed in front of it: